HACCP PLAN TEMPLATE HUB - FREE TOOLS

 Why is there no complete HACCP plan example for all food businesses?

-a) If you're serving your wholesome food in a buffet, you need to ensure that hot food is not sitting out for more than 2 hours.
+A. If you're serving your wholesome food in a buffet, you need to ensure that hot food is not sitting out for more than 2 hours.
+Monitoring the time and temperature during this period is an important part of critical control point (CCP) monitoring.

-b) When you're serving your dishes a la carte, this risk doesn't apply to you.
+B. When you're serving your dishes a la carte, this risk doesn't apply to you because your food products will not be held for 2 hours.

-a) If you're cooking food, you need to measure the internal temperature of the food item and use temperature monitoring charts.
-Cooking food at the right temperature and adequate time, using the correct processing methods and monitoring techniques will ensure that any harmful bacteria and other pathogens are killed.
-When the temperature is not high enough, additional cooking time must be added to provide wholesome food.
+A. If you're cooking food, you need to measure the internal temperature of the food item and register the results to temperature monitoring charts.
+Cooking food at the right temperature and adequate time and using the correct processing methods and monitoring techniques will ensure that any harmful bacteria and other pathogens are killed.
+When the temperature is not high enough during thermal processing, the additional cooking time must be added to provide wholesome food.

-a) When your business is ordering frozen and chilled food products, you need to check the products upon delivery whether they're at the right temperature and not to receive the products that are not kept on an acceptable level.
-Keeping a cold chain is critical and a well-known requirement to prevent potential biological hazards and to provide safe food products.
+A. When your business is ordering frozen and chilled food products, you need to check the products upon delivery whether they're at the right temperature.
+Signs of improper transportation conditions tell you not to receive products that are not kept on an acceptable temperature level.
+Keeping a cold chain is critical and a well-known requirement to prevent any potential biological hazard and to provide safe food products.

-b) If your business is ordering food only at room temperature, this requirement doesn't apply to you.
+B. If your business is ordering food at room temperature, this requirement doesn't apply to you and you have one daily monitoring less to worry about.
 Your concern shifts towards maintaining the quality of your product in clean conditions.

 HACCP plan template is easy to modify